samherrmann/serveit/README.md

 For single-page applications, this flag is typically set to `index.html`.

 ### Serving over HTTPS
-Serveit makes it very simple to serve files over HTTPS by automatically creating self-signed certificates:
+Serveit makes it simple to serve files over HTTPS by automatically creating self-signed certificates:

 ```shell